mattTea/Portfolio/notes/week_2_raw_notes.md

 **Sequence diagram**

-Does not include the user interaction, only the applicaton domain
+Does not include the user interaction, only the application domain

 _Arrow direction_